terryaney/Documentation.Camelot/Nexgen/CalcEngines.md

 apiTable | The name of the table (array of objects) returned in json responses. xdsTable | Optional.
 If provided, specifies the name of the table name that should be used in xDS profile.
-If not provided, the value in `apiTable` is used. indexField | Specifies how to generate the unique index for each history row. mappingFields | Optional.
+If not provided, the value in `apiTable` is used. indexField | Specifies how to generate the unique index for each history row. fieldMapping | Optional.
 Controls how field names are mapped **when calling Nexgen APIs** before xDS mapping processing.
 This is used in BA7 implementations to try and match field names between BA7 and Nexgen APIs.
 The value a JSON object string with property names representing original field names and property values representing the desired field names.
 For example, a value of `{"addr1":"address1","zip":"postalCode"}` would rename all `addr1` fields to `address1` and all `zip` fields to `postalCode` before any xDS mapping processing occurs. filterExpression | Optional.
 Regular expression to specify field name patterns to include in mapping **when querying KAT xDS Api**.
 If provided, only fields that match the expression will be mapped.

 ##### apiDataSourceInputs Layout